A Hex Bar (or Trap Bar as it’s often called) is a specialty bar that is many times the first bar added to a home gym after a standard barbell.

 The main benefit in my opinion is that it allows lifters that may not be comfortable deadlifting with a straight barbell the ability to perform pulls from the ground.

-I’ve had athletes that exclusively did trap bar deadlifts and trap bar pulls because doing these exercises with a straight bar irritated their back.
+I’ve had athletes who exclusively did trap bar deadlifts and trap bar pulls because doing these exercises with a straight bar irritated their backs.
 This benefit alone made hex bars worth their weight in gold in my opinion.